delvedor/semver-store/README.md

 #### `get(version)`
 Get a document from the store with the specified version.<br/>
 The version string could be a full version string or specify a range, such as `1.x`, in which case the highest version compatible will be returned.
-Specify `*` to get the highest version.
+Specify `*` to get the highest version available.

 #### `del(version)`
 Deletes a document from the store with the specified version.<br/>